thma/generic-persistence/README.md

     disconnect conn
 ```

-ANd here comes the output of the demo program:
+And here comes the output of the demo program.
+As you can see, there is some trace output for each of the database operations.

 ```haskell
 ghci> main